-Stigma and lack of awareness also impacts Alzheimer’s disease research.
-The government funds Alzheimer’s research at lower rates than other diseases, even when the cost of caring for Alzheimer’s disease is significantly higher
+Stigma and lack of awareness also impact Alzheimer’s disease research.
+The government funds Alzheimer’s research at lower rates than other diseases, even when the cost of caring for Alzheimer’s disease is significantly higher.

 Alzheimer’s stigma affects well being and quality of life

-Stigma and stereotypes are significant obstacles to well being and quality of life for those with dementia and their families.
+Stigma and stereotypes are clear obstacles to well-being and quality of life for those with dementia and their families.
 Here are some examples of the stigma you may experience:

 - A diagnosis may test friendships.
-Friends may refuse to believe your diagnosis or withdraw from your life, leaving a feeling of abandonment or isolation.
+Friends may refuse to believe your diagnosis or withdraw from your life, leaving a feeling of isolation.

 - Relationships with family may change.
 Family members may not want to talk about the disease, perceive you as having little or no quality of life, or may avoid interacting with you.